conf-parsimonyandlearning/cpal-website/tutorials.md

 {% endfor %}

-## Track: Recent Advances in Machine Learning for Image Reconstruction: Sparse Models to Deep Networks
+## Track: Advances in Machine Learning for Image Reconstruction: Sparse Models to Deep Networks

-The tutorial is divided into two sessions.
-Sessions 1 and 2 cover a diverse spectrum of topics across sparse modeling and deep learning and theory with applications in medical imaging and image restoration/computer vision.
-A subset of papers across several topics will be discussed including contributing works from tutorial presenters.
+Lectures 1-3 will cover a diverse spectrum of topics across sparse modeling and deep learning and theory with applications in medical imaging and image restoration/computer vision.
+A subset of works across topics will be discussed including works from tutorial presenters.

 {% assign tutorials = site.tutorials | where: 'track', 2 | sort: 'order' %}
 {% for tutorial in tutorials %}

+{% if tutorial.tutorial %}

 ### Lecture {{ tutorial.order }} -- {{ tutorial.tutorial }}

+{% endif %}

 {{ tutorial }}

 <!-- #### Time and Location: [Day {{ speaker.day }}, {{ speaker.start }} HKT]({{ site.baseurl }}/program_schedule/), {{ speaker.location }}-->

+{% if tutorial.abstract %}

 #### Abstract
 {{ tutorial.abstract }}

+{% endif %}

 {% endfor %}